 There are more women than men featured in your books.
 Is that because you're personally more interested in the style of women, or do you think older men have less interest in how they dress?

-What do the younger generation has to learn from the older generation about style and life?
+What do the younger generation have to learn from the older generation about style and life?

 I think once you get to a certain point in your life things become clear, you no longer have the insecurities.
 They show us that we're not going to necessarily be sitting in a rocking chair watching TV all day or being hooked up to a machine at 90-years-old.
-One of the women said, "be more, appear less."
-Obviously I'm a product of the digital age where I'm constantly on my phone, and I've learned that we need to stop, be present and really think about what's happening in the moment.
+One of the women said be more, appear less.
+Obviously I'm a product of the digital age where I'm constantly on my phone, and I've learnt that we need to stop, be present and really think about what's happening in the moment.

 Do many of the women you photograph use social media?